Family Radio: Failed 2011 end times prediction

-Leading up to May 2011, Family Radio spent millions of dollars to advertise the now-discredited 2011 end times prediction.
-According to the International Business Times in an article dated May 24, 2011, "Harold Camping has spent approximately $100 million to promote and advertise his May 21 Doomsday prediction."
+Leading up to May 2011, Family Radio spent in the vicinity of $100 million to advertise the now-discredited 2011 end times prediction.
+In the lead up to the predicted day of the rapture, many followers of Family Radio's teachings spent their life savings to donate to Family Radio or personally advertise the predicted rapture date.
+Others quit their jobs, sold their homes, and went into debt, relying on Camping's predictions.
+Several suicides were attributed to the station's apocalyptic teachings, and a woman in California tried to kill her two daughters and herself, believing that she was sparing them the tribulation that would occur following the rapture predicted by the station.

+The network's apocalyptic predictions, and its followers reactions to them, led to media descriptions of the network as a doomsday cult.
+Scholars of apocalyptic groups found the various responses among Family Radio's followers to be consistent with what they expected to see among members of a cult, with disillusioned followers concurring that Family Radio is a cult.

 Two days after the forecast "Rapture" failed to happen, A Bible Answer, a Bible teaching ministry who had been tired of the "Rapture" predictions, offered to buy 66 full-powered radio stations from Family Radio founder Harold Camping in an effort to get him to resign from preaching this doctrine.
 The offer came with a catch – they were not to take possession of the stations until October 22, the day after Camping's revised set-date for the end of the world.
 A Bible Answer's website called for Camping to resign from the Family Radio board, citing "the self-proclaimed expert on the Bible has brought reproach upon Christ, the Bible, and the church," and added "After taking the money of his supporters, let Harold give up all he has, to show he believes what he is preaching.
 He does not or else he would sell.
 It is time to get new leadership at Family Radio."